 The mission included meetings with representatives from key government stakeholders including three Ministers.
-The mission included a half-day meeting to brief representatives from the various relevant government departments and to discuss cross-cutting issues related to the use of space-based information for disaster risk reduction and emergency response.
+The mission included a half-day meeting to brief representatives from the various relevant government departments and to discuss cross-cutting issues related to the use of for disaster risk reduction and emergency response.
 The mission also included a one-day national workshop which was attended by over 100 representatives from the Government, NGOs, Academia, United Nations organisations and private companies.

 The expert team became aware that the National Council for Civil Defence (NCCD) is the apex body in the Government to coordinate disaster management in the country.
 The Council is composed by 16 Ministries, the Governor of Khartoum State and the Civil Defense Administration.
 It the main decision maker in case of disasters;

 Disaster Risk Management and Emergency Response efforts are conducted under the coordination of the Council and involve the Civil Defense, the Ministry of Irrigation and Water Resources, the Ministry of Health, the Meteorological Authority and other organizations.
 However, the focus is more on disaster response as opposed to disaster-risk reduction efforts;

 The Mission also took note of the lack of effective links among government agencies when it comes of data and information sharing.
 In particular, there is an absence of a coordinated, government-driven, functional National Spatial Data Infrastructure (NSDI) for Sudan;